saumyap24/AWS_Cloud_Practitioner_Exam_Notes/global_infrastructure/global_infrastructure.md

 - <b>AWS Wavelength Zones</b> allows for <i><u>edge-computing on 5G Networks</u></i>
 - Applications have <i><u> ultra-low latency </u></i> being close to users
 - AWS partnered with Telecom companies to utilize 5G networks. (e.g. Verizon, Vodafone, SK telecom)
-- create a Subnet tied to a wavelength zone and then you can launch virtual machines (VMs) to the edge of the targeted 5G Networks
+- Create a Subnet tied to a wavelength zone and then you can launch virtual machines (VMs) to the edge of the targeted 5G Networks

 ## Data Residency
 ---